Healing Rivers Acupuncture, New Braunfels, Tx

 One of the most common questions that patients ask about Chinese Medicine is: "Why does my practitioner check my pulse?"
 Pulse diagnosis is actually one of the most complex and important diagnostic techniques we use in Chinese Medicine.
 Through feeling and evaluating your pulse, I obtain an accurate diagnosis of your overall constitution, Qi (energy) flow, and internal organ health, among other things.
 I then synthesize all of this information into a highly effective and individualized treatment plan for your specific needs.

 Shiatsu is a Japanese form of massage therapy.
 The word Shiatsu comes from two Japanese words — "shi" (finger) and "atsu" (pressure).
 In addition to the direct stimulation of pressure points along the energy pathways of your body, gentle stretching techniques are applied over a wider area of the body to integrate the point work and encourage the flow of Chi (energy) throughout the body.
 Shiatsu is a meditative healing art that honors the body, mind and spirit.

-Patient's may choose a combination of Acupuncture and Zen Shiatsu bodywork for $65.00 or Zen Shiatsu and Medical Qigong for $65.00
+Patients may choose a combination of Acupuncture and Zen Shiatsu bodywork or Zen Shiatsu and Medical Qigong/ Reiki for $150.

-I work with the Austin midwives with labor induction and enhancing contractions.
+I work with the Austin and New Braunfels midwives with labor induction and enhancing contractions.
 I will travel to your home.